Michal-Turbanski/GraphQLArticle/README.md

 At this point we unconsciously created a **resolver chain**.
 This means we can now get into objects endlessly.
 We can now, for example, retrieve a specific review.
 Next get information about the movie related to this review.
 We can finally get all the reviews about this movie.
 This is all thanks to the fact that we have retained the resolver chain.

 ![Apollo explorer resolver chain](images/apolllo_explorer_resolver_chain.png)

+## Mutations
+Mutation is a type of operation used to modify data on the server.
+Unlike queries, which are used to fetch data, **mutations are used to create, update, or delete data**.

+As always we'll start with our schema and we add new `type Mutation` and .